nicolastrada/nicolastrada/README.md

 ### Hi There 👋

-This is my GitHub profile, and some of my stats.
+This is my GitHub profile, and here some of my stats about my latest projects.

 <!-- ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=nicolastrada&show_icons=true&theme=merko) -->